 - Inputs – number of young people and diverse volunteer work guests in facilitated conversations

-- Outputs – number of sessions attended and student and guest evaluation forms completed
+- Outputs – number of sessions attended and participant evaluation forms completed

 - Outcomes – increases in students’ career awareness, aspirations, communication skills and confidence; guests’ enjoyment of sessions, feeling valued and more positive about their work.